dromotherm/documentation/pages/themis/FluidTemp/Note_ADAM_4015_PT100_HIOKI_TC.md

 ### RTU wiring

-We will use a USB to serial adapter : the moxa uport 1150 - [download MOXA uport drivers](https://www.moxa.com/en/products/industrial-edge-connectivity/usb-to-serial-converters-usb-hubs/secure-routers/uport-1000-series#resources)
+To check the module without any integration into Themis, we will use a USB to serial adapter : the moxa uport 1150 - [download MOXA uport drivers](https://www.moxa.com/en/products/industrial-edge-connectivity/usb-to-serial-converters-usb-hubs/secure-routers/uport-1000-series#resources)

 On a window desktop, go to the device manager and fit the Moxa so it works in RS485(2W).
 Here the Moxa appears to be on COM1